Security Data Works

 The "should we migrate off Splunk?" question, answered with measured numbers.

 Every CISO running a Splunk-heavy SOC has been doing the math on whether to migrate for the last three years.
-The math is hard to do internally because the inputs are scattered — license cost, ingest volume, query patterns, retention horizon, detection content portability, organizational risk, and the analyst-experience trade-offs that don't show up on a TCO spreadsheet.
-The decision either gets deferred (continuing pain, growing licensing exposure) or made on incomplete evidence (a migration that surfaces unanticipated costs three months in).
+The math is hard to do internally because the inputs are scattered across license cost, ingest volume, query patterns, retention horizon, detection content portability, organizational risk, and the analyst-experience trade-offs that don't show up on a TCO spreadsheet.
+The decision either gets deferred (continuing pain, growing licensing exposure) or made on incomplete evidence (a migration that runs into unanticipated costs three months in).
 Both failure modes are common.
 Both are avoidable with structured assessment.

 What you get